John Roseboro: Minor league years

+Major League career

 Campanella's heir apparent

 During his first season in the major leagues, Roseboro served as backup catcher for the Dodgers' perennial All-Star catcher Roy Campanella and was being groomed to be Campanella's replacement.
-However, in January 1958 he was promoted to the starting catcher's position ahead of schedule when, Campanella was injured in an automobile accident that left him paralyzed from the shoulders down and ending his athletic career.
-In his first full season, with the team having moved to Los Angeles, Roseboro hit for a .271 batting average along with 14 home runs and 43 runs batted in.
-He was also named as a reserve player for the National League in the 1958 All-Star game.
-In 1959, Roseboro led the league's catchers in putouts and in baserunners caught stealing, helping the Dodgers win the National League Pennant.
+However, in January 1958, he was promoted to the starting catcher's position ahead of schedule when Campanella was badly injured in an automobile accident that left him paralyzed from the shoulders down and ended his athletic career.

+In his first full season, with the team having moved to Los Angeles, Roseboro hit for a .271 batting average, along with 14 home runs and 43 runs batted in.
+He was also named as a reserve player for the National League in the 1958 All-Star Game.
+In 1959, Roseboro led the league's catchers in putouts and in baserunners caught stealing, helping the Dodgers win the National League pennant.
 The Dodgers went on to win the 1959 World Series, defeating the Chicago White Sox in six games.

 After having a below par season in 1960, Roseboro rebounded in 1961 posting career highs with 18 home runs and 59 runs batted in.
 He also led the National League catchers in putouts and double plays and finished second in fielding percentage and in assists to earn his first Gold Glove Award when the Dodgers finished the season in second place behind the Cincinnati Reds.
+He also earned his second All-Star team berth as a reserve player in the 1961 All-Star Game.

+During spring training 1962, Roseboro was amongst the group of black Dodger players, along with Tommy Davis, Maury Wills, Jim Gilliam, and Willie Davis, who approached Peter O'Malley, son of the Dodgers' owner, and demanded that segregation come to an end at Dodgertown.
+Unlike the spring training facilities for players, the facilities for spectators, including the seating in Holman Stadium, were still racially segregated.
+Their demands were met and all signs in the stadium marked "Colored" were removed.
+Roseboro and Davis both later encouraged black spectators sitting the formerly segregated seats to sit wherever they wanted to.

-He also earned his second All-Star team berth as a reserve player in the 1961 All-Star game.
-He won his third All-Star berth as a reserve in the 1962 All-Star game.
-The Dodgers battled the San Francisco Giants in a tight pennant race during the 1962 season with the two teams ending the season tied for first place and met in the 1962 National League tie-breaker series.
+Roseboro earned his third All-Star berth, as a reserve in the 1962 All-Star Game.
+The Dodgers battled the San Francisco Giants in a tight pennant race during the 1962 season, with the two teams ending the season tied for first place and meeting in the 1962 National League tie-breaker series.
 The Giants won the three-game series to clinch the National League championship.